SanjayV28/ProjectIMDb/terraform/readme.md

 # Setting up the Project Infrastructure

 There are plenty of Iac tools (Terraform, Pulumi, Cloud Formation) available to setup your infrastructure.
-I have used Terraform in this project.
-If you like to proceed with Terraform, Install the Terraform in your local machine or in your virtual machine (Refer prerequsites) and Kindly follow the below instructions.
+I have used **Terraform** in this project.
+If you like to proceed with **Terraform**, Install the Terraform in your local machine or in your virtual machine (Refer prerequsites) and Kindly follow the below instructions.

 ## Configuring the Infrastructre